WebAssembly/tool-conventions/Linking.md

 | subsections | `subsection*` | sequence of `subsection`             |

 This `version` allows for breaking changes to be made to the format described here.
-Tools can then choose to reject imputs contained unexpected versions.
+Tools can then choose to reject inputs containing unexpected versions.

 Each `subsection` is encoded as: